BE-Network/terraform-provider-verity/openapi/docs/DevicesettingsPutRequestEthDeviceProfilesValue.md

 HasDisableTcpUdpLearnedPacketAcceleration returns a boolean if a field has been set.

-### GetPacketQueueId
+### GetPacketQueue

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueId() string`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueue() string`

-GetPacketQueueId returns the PacketQueueId field if non-nil, zero value otherwise.
+GetPacketQueue returns the PacketQueue field if non-nil, zero value otherwise.

-### GetPacketQueueIdOk
+### GetPacketQueueOk

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueIdOk() (*string, bool)`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueOk() (*string, bool)`

-GetPacketQueueIdOk returns a tuple with the PacketQueueId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPacketQueueOk returns a tuple with the PacketQueue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPacketQueueId
+### SetPacketQueue

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) SetPacketQueueId(v string)`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) SetPacketQueue(v string)`

-SetPacketQueueId sets PacketQueueId field to given value.
+SetPacketQueue sets PacketQueue field to given value.

-### HasPacketQueueId
+### HasPacketQueue

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasPacketQueueId() bool`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasPacketQueue() bool`

-HasPacketQueueId returns a boolean if a field has been set.
+HasPacketQueue returns a boolean if a field has been set.

-### GetPacketQueueIdRefType
+### GetPacketQueueRefType

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueIdRefType() string`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueRefType() string`

-GetPacketQueueIdRefType returns the PacketQueueIdRefType field if non-nil, zero value otherwise.
+GetPacketQueueRefType returns the PacketQueueRefType field if non-nil, zero value otherwise.

-### GetPacketQueueIdRefTypeOk
+### GetPacketQueueRefTypeOk

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueIdRefTypeOk() (*string, bool)`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueRefTypeOk() (*string, bool)`

-GetPacketQueueIdRefTypeOk returns a tuple with the PacketQueueIdRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPacketQueueRefTypeOk returns a tuple with the PacketQueueRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPacketQueueIdRefType
+### SetPacketQueueRefType

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) SetPacketQueueIdRefType(v string)`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) SetPacketQueueRefType(v string)`

-SetPacketQueueIdRefType sets PacketQueueIdRefType field to given value.
+SetPacketQueueRefType sets PacketQueueRefType field to given value.

-### HasPacketQueueIdRefType
+### HasPacketQueueRefType

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasPacketQueueIdRefType() bool`
+`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasPacketQueueRefType() bool`

-HasPacketQueueIdRefType returns a boolean if a field has been set.
+HasPacketQueueRefType returns a boolean if a field has been set.

 ### GetSecurityAuditInterval